(Commencement Ceremony and Diploma information is listed at the bottom of the page.)

 Fall semester: Thanksgiving Week

 At the end of each term, final grades are processed by the Admissions & Records Office approximately 2-3 weeks after the semester officially ends.
-At that time, your evaluation will be updated.
+At that time, eligibility for degrees/certificates requested for the current term will be updated.
 If you have met all of the stated requirements, your degree and/or certificate will be posted to your Cuyamaca College transcript.

 Note: All official transcripts from outisde institutions are due before degrees/certificates can be finalized, including concurrent work-in-progress transcripts.